eclipse-kura/kura/docs/gateway-configuration/network-configuration.md

 Name                                             | Type     | Description
 -------------------------------------------------|----------|------------------------------------------
-`net.interfaces`                                 | String   | Comma-separated list of the interface names in the device `net.interface.<interface>.type`        | String	| The type of the network interface; possible values are: ETHERNET, WIFI, MODEM and LOOPBACK
+`net.interfaces`                                 | String   | Comma-separated list of the interface names in the device `net.interface.<interface>.type`        | String	| The type of the network interface; possible values are: ETHERNET, WIFI, MODEM, VLAN and LOOPBACK
 `net.interface.<interface>.config.wifi.mode`   | String   | For wifi interfaces, specify the modality; possible values are INFRA and MASTER
 `net.interface.<interface>.config.nat.enabled` | Boolean  | Enable the NAT feature